Enhancing Business Continuity with the Digital Operational Resilience Act

 As the most trusted provider of backup, recovery, and data management solutions, Veeam is well positioned to help meet the rigorous regulatory mandates prescribed under DORA.
 Veeam, together with its partners and system integrators, helps deliver market-leading and integrated backup, recovery, and data management solutions as part of an overall transformation and compliance strategy.

-Jointly, we craft the right solution that ensures customers unique data protection and regulatory needs are met.
-Our joint offerings ensure digital transformation and compliance initiatives are facilitated, disaster recovery (DR) plans and orchestration directives are accomplished, and business continuity plans are delivered.
+Together, we can craft the right solution that ensures that unique data protection and regulatory needs are met.
+Our joint offerings ensure that digital transformation and compliance initiatives are facilitated, disaster recovery (DR) plans and orchestration directives are accomplished, and business continuity plans are delivered.

-Together, we protect against cybercrime and drive business continuity while ensuring that data is always protected and available, no matter where it is located, through the complete alignment of services offered by GSIs (Global System Integrators).
-Our joint solutions offer workload management through a single platform that works for cloud, virtual, physical, SaaS, and Kubernetes environments.
+Together, we protect against cybercrime and drive business continuity while ensuring that data is always protected and available, no matter where it is located.
+Our solutions offer workload management through a single platform that works for cloud, virtual, physical, SaaS, and Kubernetes environments too.

-Some of the benefits include: (but not limited to)
+Some of the benefits include (but are not limited to):

 Veeam Recovery Orchestrator creates an orchestrated DR architecture to ensure business continuity and resilience to support the availability of ICT systems.

-Veeam’s SureBackup and Disaster Recovery Orchestrator both test and validate that data is recoverable, effectively minimizing the risk of corrupt data.
-Hardened Repository guarantees the data is always available via immutability.
+Veeam’s SureBackup and Disaster Recovery Orchestrator both test and validate that your data is recoverable, which effectively minimizes the risk of corrupt data.
+Veeam’s Hardened Repository also guarantees that your data is always available via immutability.

-Veeam’s AI/ML-powered malware detection adds an extra layer of protection to backup data by identifying and isolating infected files before they can be restored, preventing the spread of malware, and ensuring the integrity of the backup data.
+Veeam’s AI/ML-powered malware detection adds an extra layer of protection to backup data by identifying and isolating infected files before they can be restored, thus preventing the spread of malware and ensuring the integrity of your backup data.

-Veeam ONE provides powerful monitoring, analytics, and alerting to detect ransomware or anomalous activities in both the productions environment and backup and recovery process.
+Veeam ONE provides powerful monitoring, analytics, and alerting to detect ransomware or anomalous activities in both the production environment and backup and recovery process.

-Built-in alerts notify of any anomalous activities and drastic performance changes which may be an indicator of a threat.
+Built-in alerts can notify you of any anomalous activities and drastic performance changes in your environment, since they may be an indicator of a threat.

 Incident response protocols can be configured to trigger an automatic remediation process to isolate the threat of ransomware activity.

 Our AI/ML-powered malware detection bolsters an organization’s ability to detect sophisticated and evolving threats that may evade traditional signature-based detection methods.
-By leveraging machine learning algorithms, Veeam can identify patterns and anomalies indicative of malware, even in previously unknown or zero-day threats, thereby improving the overall detection capabilities and helping organizations meet DORA’s requirements.
+By leveraging machine learning algorithms, Veeam can identify patterns and anomalies that are indicative of malware, even in previously unknown or zero-day threats.
+This improves overall detection capabilities and helps organizations meet DORA’s requirements.

 Furthermore, our AI/ML-powered malware detection enhances an organization’s risk management processes by proactively identifying and flagging potential malware in backup data.
-This allows organizations to take swift action to isolate and remediate threats, minimizing the risk of data breaches or operational disruptions.
+This allows organizations to take swift action to isolate and remediate threats and minimize the risk of data breaches or operational disruptions.

-Backup policies and procedures – specify the scope of the data subject to the backup and the minimum frequency of the backup, based on the criticality of information or the confidentiality level of the data.
+Backup policies and procedures: Specify the scope of the data subject to the backup and minimum frequency of the backup, based on the criticality of information or the confidentiality level of the data.

 Veeam Platform backup is policy-based and defines the timing, scope, and target of backups.
-It covers backup frequency and recovery methods and meets organizational SLA requirements.
+It covers backup frequency and recovery methods and meets organizational SLA requirements too.

-Recovery methods – in determining the recovery time objectives (RTO) and recovery point objectives (RPO) for each function, consider whether it is a critical or important function, and the potential overall impact on the market efficiency.
-Such time objectives shall ensure that, in extreme scenarios, the agreed service levels are met.
+Recovery methods: In determining the recovery time objectives (RTOs) and recovery point objectives (RPOs) for each function, consider whether it is a critical or important function, and the potential overall impact it has on market efficiency.
+These objectives ensure that, even in extreme scenarios, the agreed service levels are met.

 Veeam’s platform minimizes data and transaction loss.
-Veeam has multiple ways to recover either automatically or manually depending on the specific business need.
+Veeam has multiple ways to recover either automatically or manually depending on your specific business need.

-Veeam offers data security options that include: backup, replication, storage snapshots and continuous data protection (CDP) which provides minimum recovery time objectives and point objectives based on your need.
+Veeam offers data security options that include: Backup, replication, storage snapshots, and CDP which provides minimum RTOs and RPOs based on your need.

-Veeam offers backup and protection of Active Directory, Microsoft 365 data which includes Exchange Online (mailbox and archive), OneDrive for Business, SharePoint Online and Teams, as well as on-premises installations of Microsoft Exchange Server and Microsoft SharePoint Server.
+Veeam offers backup and protection of Entra ID and Microsoft 365 data which includes Exchange Online (mailbox and archive), OneDrive for Business, SharePoint Online, and Teams, as well as on-premises installations of Microsoft Exchange Server and Microsoft SharePoint Server.

-Veeam VB365 solution protects Microsoft 365 backups from threats and offers granular restores of data to any location, on on-premises or cloud platform.
+Veeam Backup for Microsoft 365 protects Microsoft 365 backups from threats and offers granular restores to any location, whether on-premises or on a cloud platform.

 Please contact us for more detail on functionalities and capabilities.